Mindfulness Education and Conference

 UPMC Mindfulness Program aims to develop skills that can be flexibly applied in everyday life to stress, pain, and illness

-Mindfulness Technology… (helpful apps compiled by the Center’s Gabe Jaffe)
+Mindfulness Technology (helpful apps compiled by Center staff)

 Headspace walks you through your entire mindfulness journey step-by-step.
 Narrator Andy Puddicombe teaches you the basics of mindfulness and then slowly introduces longer and more advanced meditations.
 After completing a 30-day foundation course, users can choose themed packs in areas such as “anxiety” and “creativity.”
 To keep you on track, the app displays your progress and sends reminders to sit as designated times.
 You can try it out for 10 days for free, and afterwards it is $14 per month or $93 for the year.